Analyses / NFLX

 Is NFLX a buy right now?

-Netflix Inc's current read is a Growth + Momentum setup with 72 confidence over a 3-6 months horizon.
-Valuation: Premium but justified by growth.
+Netflix Inc's current read is a growth setup with 62 confidence over a 3-6 months horizon.
+Valuation: ELEVATED FOR SECTOR, FAIR FOR GROWTH PROFILE.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is NFLX overvalued?